A 5-Part Guide To Marijuana Benefits

 Marijuana And Its Medicinal Properties

 Medical marijuana has been legalized in over 20 states in the U.S., and experts have also been increasingly changing their minds.
 Recently, Sanjay Gupta, the chief medical correspondent at CNN, reversed his opinion about medical marijuana.
 Although recreational pot usage remains controversial, numerous individual agree with the new stance taken by Gupta and think that for medical uses marijuana should be legal.
 Although marijuana legalization advocates might overstate the benefits that smoking pot brings, new laws will assist researchers with studying the medical uses of the drug and understand better how it impacts the human body.
-Only 6% of marijuana studies to date have analyzed is medicinal properties.
+Only 6% of marijuana studies to date have analyzed its medicinal properties.

 Prevents And Treats Glaucoma

 Marijuana may be used for preventing and treating glaucoma, which is an eye disease.
-The disease increases pressure inside the eye.
+The disease increases the pressure inside the eye.
 This results in the optic nerve becoming damage and loss of vision may occur as well.